 Traditionally cabinets have been constructed from a wide variety of wood species.
 Over time cabinetmakers have narrowed the field to those woods that are widely available (lower cost) with traits that stand up to the wear & tear, and provide desirable looks when painted or stained.
 The most common cabinet wood species used in solid wood cabinet construction today are oak, maple, alder, cherry, or an MDF with a wood veneer.

-So, what is important when choosing the type of wood for your cabinets?
+What is important when choosing the type of wood for your cabinets?

 Unless you are considering extremely rare or exotic wood selections, the choice of wood species has a modest impact (10-20% variation) on the overall cost of the cabinet.